sodafoundation/documentation/learning/dashboard/BuildingBlock/README.md

 - Remove plugins like Flash for functionality that are universally required.
 - Ensure uniformity across all devices and browsers.
 - Make every effort to be as transparent as you can.

+  #  INTRODUCTION TO LSS
+- Less (Leaner Style Sheets) is a dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
+-   It was Designed by Alexis Sellier.

+- ESS is an abbreviated `Learner Style styles`, is an opensource pre-processor language for CSS, The preprocessor is writing a code using a superset of CSS features, compiling this code to native CSS, and browser understanding CSS styles.

+## FEATURES OF LSS

+### 1.Variables

+- Less allows variables to be defined.
+- Variables in Less are defined with an [at sign]  (@).
+Variable programming is done with a Colon (:).

+### 2. Mixins

+- Mixins allows embedding all the properties of a class into another class by including the class name as one of its property, thus behaving as a sort of constant or variable.
+- They can also behave like functions, and take arguments.

+### 3.Functions and operations

+- Less allows operations and functions.
+Operations allow addition, subtraction, division and multiplication of property values and colors, which can be used to create complex relationships between properties.
+- Functions map one-to-one with JavaScript code, allowing manipulation of values.

+# SCSS

+- SCSS (Sassy Cascading Style Sheets) is one of  two syntaxes available or the popular CSS preprocessor Sass (Syntactically Awesome Stylesheets).
+-  It can be used to style the visual elements of a webpage, including buttons, sliders, images, color schemes, fonts, themes, and layouts.
+As a true superset of CSS, all valid CSS is also valid SCSS.

+## FEATURES

+### 1. VARIABLES

+SCSS also supports variables.
+Variables can be used to store values that will be used throughout the stylesheet.
+This can be helpful when working with colors, sizes, and other values that might need to be changed frequently.

+### 2. MIXINS

+In SCSS, mixins allow you to create groups of CSS declarations that can be reused throughout the stylesheet.
+This can be helpful when working with vendor prefixes, complex animations, and other code that might need to be used in multiple places